sxia2/sxia2.github.io/_pages/teaching.md

 #### Co-instructor (with Dr. Cynthia Istook), Fashion Product Analysis
 *(Fall 2016)*
 *College of Textiles, North Carolina State University, Raleigh, NC*
-   -	Teach students on how to use industrial sewing machines.
+   -	Teach students how to use industrial sewing machines.
-   -  Guide students on making sewing products utilizing follow-up critiques.
+   -  Teach students how to make sewing products with follow-up critiques.

 #### Instructor, Sewing and Embroidery Workshops
 *(Fall 2012 – Spring 2013)*